Surprising facts about Mexico

 From the Metropolitan Cathedral to the Bellas Artes (“Fine Arts”) Museum and the remains of the Aztec constructions, Mexico is undoubtedly a country that has a lot to offer in terms of culture.

-With a remarkable number of museums, over 170 museums may be visited in this megalopolis.
-This makes it the second largest city in the world in terms of museums.
+With a remarkable number of museums (over 170 museums) Mexico City is the second-largest city in the world in terms of museums.
 It is only overtaken by London with nearly surpassed by London with 200 museums.

 Mexico is the country with the largest number of taxi cabs in the world

-60,000 registered taxis ride Mexican streets, and most can be found in the Capital City.
-Besides, taxi fares in Mexico are cheaper than in almost any other country in the world.
+There are 60,000 registered taxis roaming the streets of Mexico, and most of them can be found in Mexico City.
+Additionally, taxi fares in Mexico are cheaper than in almost any other country in the world.

 Mexico is a big-time Coca-Cola consumer